lnplp/Praat-scripts-for-annotation/README.md

 **place_boundary.script** goes through a given directory, placing boundaries relative to existing ones on each textgrid.
 It doesn't create new tiers.

+**rename_interval.script** goes through a directory renaming textgrid intervals with a specified original label to a specified replacement label.

 **save_intervals.script** takes an annotated long sound object and saves labelled intervals to separate sound files.
 Handy as a second or third step in segmenting a production task recording into component files.

 **textgrid_create.script** goes through a given directory, bringing up each soundfile and for each creating a matching textgrid, automatically saving any changes you make to the textgrid.